-All data collected will measure current practice, with no changes made to normal treatment.
+All data collected will measure current practice, with no changes made to existing institutional diagnosis and treatment pathways.
 As such, this study should be registered as an audit of current practice at each participating Center.
 It is the responsibility of the local team at each site to ensure that local audit approval (or equivalent) is completed for their Center.
 Participating Centers will be asked to confirm that they have gained formal approval at their site.
+Considering the high scientific benefit from data processing in the context of this study, obtaining a separate informed patient consent is regarded as not necessary on the basis of the following methodical study characteristics: